 The right job is one of three things that contribute most to your happiness in life.

 Which is why you need to do it right.

 Besides you, your resume is your most important tool in a job search.

 It is the difference between an interview for your dream job or the recycle bin.

 A great resume makes searching for a job easy, while an ineffective resume will leave you with nothing to show from hundreds of applications.
-Applying to a job without a great resume is a waste of time and can add months (or even years) to your job search, leaving you frustrated and demotivated.
-The following is a guide to creative a stand-out resume that gets you hired.
+Applying to a job without a good resume guide is a waste of time and can add months (or even years) to your job search, leaving you frustrated and demotivated.
+The following is a guide to creating a stand-out resume that gets you hired.

 Table of Contents